23/07/2025

 -

-In this free webinar, Emily Heard explains the ways in which the government may introduce further reforms to public procurement.
+In this webinar, Emily Heard explained the ways in which the government may introduce further reforms to public procurement.
 Until 5 September 2025 we all have a chance to respond to the consultation which can be found here:

 Public Procurement: Growing British industry, jobs and skills